Skip to Main Content

 Once your volunteers have been onboarded and their roles are in full swing, your focus should turn to engaging them—because keeping a great volunteer is both easier and more valuable than finding and molding a new one.

-Here area few key things you can do to help keep your volunteers engaged, motivated, and interested in sticking around!
+Engaged volunteers are deeply committed to their causes.
+In fact, 56% of volunteers focus all of their generosity on a single nonprofit (Neon One, The Generosity Report).
+Here are a few key things you can do to help keep your volunteers engaged, motivated, and interested in sticking around!

 Recognition Programs

-Publicly acknowledging your volunteers in newsletters, social media posts, and at events not only celebrates them, something like a “Volunteer of the Month” feature where you share their story and contributions could help create a sense of friendly competition.
+Recognizing and celebrating achievements demonstrates that your volunteers’ efforts are valued and appreciated.
+Publicly acknowledging your volunteers in newsletters, social media posts, and at events not only celebrates them, but a “Volunteer of the Month” feature can help create a sense of friendly competition.

 Feedback Mechanisms